Beyond Work

 Our residents give back to Durham and the surrounding community through a number of activities.

 In 2019, the Duke Med-Peds residency program hosted its first annual advocacy run to benefit the Cystic Fibrosis Foundation in collaboration with other North Carolina med-peds programs.
-Since then, the program has organized an annual run to benefit various charities, such as Vaccine Ambassadors and El Futuro.
-The annual Duke Charity Auction is organized by the Internal Medicine residents and raises money for a local charity called Senior PharmAssist.
-Residents regularly volunteer through the Resiteering Committee at the Durham federally qualified health center, Lincoln clinic, during after-hours clinics.
-You can also find them volunteering their time with Habitat for Humanity and a variety of other activities.
+Since then, the program has organized an annual run to benefit local charities.
+The annual Duke Charity Auction is organized by the Internal Medicine residents and raises money for a local charity called Senior PharmAssist (where Med-Peds residents will visit while on Adult Community rotation).
+Residents regularly volunteer through the Resiteering Committee at Lincoln Community Health Center.
 Through the Pediatric Residency, there is the Advocacy and Community Council for Trainees which is a resident-led committee focused on improving the health and safety of the children of Durham.
 Read more.
-In addition to these opportunities, faculty and residents volunteer at the Samaritan Health Center, a local free clinic in Durham.
+In addition to these opportunities, faculty and residents volunteer at the Samaritan Health Center, a local free clinic in Durham and Habitat for Humanity, among other community engagement opportunities.

 Social Activities

-Medicine-Pediatrics residents participate in social events in both categorical programs, including Charity Auction, Humanities in Medicine event, ice cream socials, Durham Bulls baseball games, Broom Hockey, class retreats, hello-goodbye parties, and more.
-In addition, Med-Peds residents participate in a variety of other Med-Peds specific events.
+Medicine-Pediatrics residents participate in social events in both categorical programs, including the Charity Auction, Humanities in Medicine events, ice cream socials, Durham Bulls baseball games, class retreats, hello-goodbye parties, and more.
+In addition, Med-Peds residents participate in a variety of other Med-Peds specific events, including switch parties, holiday parties, and senior end-of-year dinners.
+There are also two annual Med-Peds potlucks to which current and past residents and faculty are invited.

 Journal Club